Vaginal atresia: Mayer–Rokitansky–Küster–Hauser syndrome

-Bardet-Biedl syndrome
+Bardet–Biedl syndrome

-Bardet-Biedl syndrome (BBS) is a ciliopathic human genetic disorder that can affect various parts of the body.
+Bardet–Biedl syndrome (BBS) is a ciliopathic human genetic disorder that can affect various parts of the body.
 Parts of the urogenital system where the effects of BBS are seen include: ectopic urethra, kidney failure, uterus duplex, hypogonadism, septate vagina, and hypoplasia of the fallopian tubes, uterus, ovaries.
 Some of the common characteristics associated with this syndrome include intellectual disorders, loss of vision, kidney problems, and obesity.

-The mechanism that causes BBS is still remains unclear.
-Mutations in more than 20 genes can cause BBS and is an inherited recessive condition.
+The mechanism that causes BBS remains unclear.
+Mutations in more than 20 genes can cause BBS, which is an inherited recessive condition.
 Some of the gene mutations that occur in BBS are listed below:

-BBS1, BBS2, ARL6 (BBS3), BBS4, BBS5, MKKS (BBS6), BBS7, TTC8 (BBS8), BBS9, BBS10, TRIM32 (BBS11), BBS12, MKS1 (BBS13), CEP290 (BBS14), WDPCP (BBS15), SDCCAG8 (BBS16), LZTFL1 (BBS17), BBIP1 (BBS18), IFT27 (BBS19), IFT72 (BBS20), and C8ORF37(BBS21) The majority of the genes that are related to BBS encode proteins which are called cilia and basal bodies, which are related structures.
+BBS1, BBS2, ARL6 (BBS3), BBS4, BBS5, MKKS (BBS6), BBS7, TTC8 (BBS8), BBS9, BBS10, TRIM32 (BBS11), BBS12, MKS1 (BBS13), CEP290 (BBS14), WDPCP (BBS15), SDCCAG8 (BBS16), LZTFL1 (BBS17), BBIP1 (BBS18), IFT27 (BBS19), IFT72 (BBS20), and C8ORF37(BBS21) Most genes associated with BBS encode proteins that are related structures called cilia and basal bodies.

 Fraser syndrome

-Fraser syndrome is a disorder that affects the development of the child prior to birth.
-Infants born with Fraser syndrome often have eyes that are malformed and completely covered by skin.
-Also the child is born with fingers and toes that are fused together along with abnormalities within the urine tract.
-As this disorder relates to vaginal atresia, infants born with Fraser syndrome are also born with malformations in their genitals.
+Fraser syndrome is a rare autosomal recessive disorder that disrupts development before birth, characterised by cryptophthalmos, cutaneous syndactyly, and abnormalities of the urinary tract, most often renal agenesis.
+Genital malformations are common and account for its association with vaginal atresia.
+In affected females these may include vaginal atresia and, less commonly, hypoplasia or agenesis of the vagina and uterus.

-McKusick-Kaufman syndrome
+McKusick–Kaufman syndrome

-A female with McKusick-Kaufman syndrome has vaginal atresia that is often present with imperforate anus, heart defects, hydrometrocolpos, and/or polydactyly, The female will still develop secondary sexual characteristics.
+McKusick–Kaufman syndrome typically presents with vaginal atresia and is often linked to other anomalies such as imperforate anus, congenital heart defects which can vary in severity and type, hydrometrocolpos (fluid buildup in the uterus and vaginal canal due to outflow obstruction), and polydactyly.
+Despite these issues, secondary sexual features like breast development and pubic hair typically still develop during puberty.